barrida/effective-java-summary-3rd-edition/README.md

 # The Summary of the Effective Java (3rd edition)
-Effective Java Summary, 3rd Edition
+Notes on the Effective Java 3rd Edition by Bloch, Joshua and code samples.

 ### Table of Contents
 #### [General Programming](#9)